The best apps to learn French in 2026

 You can find more information in our in-depth Busuu review.
 Or read on for my major takeaways from the app.

-Busuu offers both a free and premium version:
+Busuu offers both a free and premium version.

-Busuu has a limited free tier that includes access to basic lessons in all 14 languages and community feedback from native speakers.
-However, it's quite restricted and serves more as a trial.
-You'll need Premium for full access to course materials.
+Free Version (Basic): Busuu has a limited free tier that includes access to basic lessons in all 14 languages and community feedback from native speakers.
+However, it’s quite restricted and serves more as a trial.
+You’ll need Premium for full access to course materials.

 Premium unlocks all course content, offline mode, personalized study plans, grammar lessons, AI-powered reviews, and official McGraw Hill certificates.

 Busuu offers a 14-day money-back guarantee and student discounts (30% off with ISIC card).
+Check Busuu’s official website for current pricing and promotions.

 Rosetta Stone rose to fame as a language learning system.
 Now, there’s also a Rosetta Stone app available.